lewthomp/paycheck-wapp/README.md

 ## features

 ### input
-Users had shifts they have worked in csv form or ui input.
+Users add shifts they have worked via ui input or csv upload.

-### config
+### configuration
 Users set their pay rates for various times and days, including specific rates for Sundays and public holidays.

-### out
+### output
-Interactive calendar and summaries showing payment earned and shifts worked.
+Interactive calendar and summaries show payment earned and shifts worked.